Regularity results for classes of Hilbert C*-modules with respect to special bounded modular functionals: Some basic definitions and facts

 Standard examples are Hilbert spaces over $\mathbb C$ or norm-closed right ideals of C*-algebras $A$.
 Often the free projective modules $A^n$ of all $n$-tuples of elements of $A$ or the standard countably generated $A$-module $l_2(A)$ of all sequences of elements of $A$ for which the respective inner product series converge in norm are considered, cf.~the Swan-Serre and Kasparov theorems.
 Generally speaking, full Hilbert C*-modules $M$ over some C*-algebra $A$ are at the same time (left) Banach modules over their C*-algebra ${\rm K}_A(M)$ of ''compact'' module operators over them.
 Moreover, this relation is symmetric since there exists a ${\rm K}_A(M)$-valued inner product on $M$ inducing the same norm, and ${\rm K}_{{\rm K}_A(M)}(M)$ equals to $A$.
 This leads to (strong) Morita equivalence of C*-algebras.

 However, Hilbert C*-modules in particular examples can be much more different in usually supposed ''good'' properties.
 Common knowledge is the sometimes missing self-duality of Hilbert C*-modules and the possible non-adjointability of some bounded module operators.
-Less known is the possible existence of two (or more) C*-valued inner products on certain Hilbert C*-modules inducing equivalent norms on them, but which are not unitarily equivalent, what may turn the properties of a bounded module operator to be ''compact'' or to be adjointable into a relative property.
-Thinking further, modular frames as a generalization of orthonormal bases are not affected by this effect, but there exist quite regularly Hilbert C*-modules that do not admit even this weak form of a ''nice'' generating set, not talking about kinds of orthonormal bases.
+Less known is the possible existence of two (or more) C*-valued inner products on certain Hilbert C*-modules inducing equivalent norms on them, but which are not unitarily equivalent or similar via a bounded adjointable (or even modular) invertible operator, what may turn the properties of a bounded module operator to be ''compact'' or to be adjointable into a relative property.
+Thinking further, modularly generating sets of elements are also affected in their possible property to be a standard modular frame by this effect (cf.~\cite[Cor.~6.6]{FL}), but there exist quite regularly Hilbert C*-modules that do not admit even this weak form of a ''nice'' generating set, not talking about kinds of orthonormal bases, cf.~\cite{Li_10,Asadi_et_al}.
 So, the point is to identify classes of ''good'' Hilbert C*-modules.
 Candidates are the class of Hilbert C*-modules over compact C*-algebras, i.e.~C*-algebras that admit a faithful $*$-representation in some C*-algebra of (all) compact operators on a Hilbert space.
-Another good choice are the classes of Hilbert C*-modules over von Neumann (i.e.~W*-)algebras or monotone complete C*-algebras.
+Another good choice are the classes of Hilbert C*-modules over von Neumann (i.e.~W*-)algebras or over monotone complete C*-algebras.
 We are going to obtain further facts for these classes adding more evidence.